walkerchi/ETHz-RS/meeting/2023-11-27/README.md

 Task :  DRC Plug Task

+Advantage :

+- simulation has real world feedback

+Limitation :

+- The strategy, while effective, is specifically developed for flexible object manipulation.

 Method :

 - real world : visual servoing approach to align the cable-tip pose with the socket pose.